berkinyilmaz/berkinyilmaz/README.md

 <h1 align="center">Hi I'm Berkin👋🏻</h1>
-<h2> I am a person that wants to be a better version of who I was yesterday.I have a motto which is "<b>What we do in life, echoes in eternity</b>".
+<h2> I am a person that wants to be a better version of who I was yesterday.
+I have a motto which is "<b>What we do in life, echoes in eternity</b>".
 So, Let's go! </h2>

 [![image](https://www.linkpicture.com/q/Game-over_1.png)](https://www.linkpicture.com/view.php?img=LPic6278a81b2d5421756653781)